Photo: Bella Bridesmaids Kansas City | Sarah Storr

 Not in the mood to wear a dress?
 Consider a:

-If an invite says cocktail attire, leave your tuxedo in the closet.
+For guys, if an invite says cocktail attire, that means leave your tuxedo in the closet.
 This is not the occasion to dress like James Bond.

 Instead, rock a button-down dress shirt with a: